www.scantips.com

 Relative to the other light, 23 = 8, means in 2x steps, our light is doubled 3 times, or 8 times more light or power, because 23 = 8.
 So log₂(8) = 3, which is that exponent of the base 2.
 And photo EV is about these 2x steps of intensity.
 1 EV is 2x value, 2 EV is 4x, 3 EV is 8x.
 EV is computed as EV = log₂(intensity ratio).

-Just for fun, a simple problem to make the point about the forgotten usefulness of logarithms before calculators:
+Just for fun, a simple problem to clearly make the point about the forgotten usefulness of logarithms before calculators:

-If logarithms might seem a complication, then to appreciate it, try doing Area of a Circle: PI r² = 3.14159 × 122.125² by multiplying with only a pencil (no calculator exists).
-And then contemplate some much bigger problem. 😊 The log values would come from a log table lookup book now (which used to be very popular, anyone doing math had one, and Amazon still carries some (but search for logarithm tables there to exclude wood furniture).
+but by multiplying with only a pencil (as if no calculator exists).
+And then contemplate some much larger problem. 😊 But logarithms did exist so consider using them (sure beats longhand multiplication).
+The log values would come from a log table lookup book now (which used to be very popular, anyone doing math had one, and Amazon still carries some log books (but search for logarithm tables there to exclude wood table furniture).
 And then math by adding or subtracting numbers with many digits is much easier than multiplying or dividing them.
+Today calculators provide logarithms too.

 The value of PI is 3.14159 and this log10(3.14159) is 0.4971495

-If the radius of a circle is 122.125 and that log10(122.125) is 2.0868046
+If the radius of a circle is 122.125, the log10(122.125) is 2.0868046

-then the area of the circle is Pi r² = 3.14159 × 122.125² = 46855.3 (log10 is 4.6707587)
+then the area of the circle is Pi r² = 3.14159 × 122.125² (using the logs) is

-86 = ( 6 x log(8) ) INV = 262144
+86 = 6 x log(8), then Inverse = 262144

 And there is also the basic fact that exponents and logarithms are inverse math functions.